-Key audit matter How the matter was addressed in our audit Goodwill impairment assessment See Notes 2(J), 2(K) and 9 of the consolidated financial statements for details of the goodwill impairment As at March 31, 2022 goodwill arising from the acquisition of the Automotive Garages and Facilities Management cash generating units ("CGUs") was \$5,289,374.
-During the year ended March 31, 2023 management performed an impairment assessment and concluded that the goodwill was impaired.
-We evaluated internal future cashflow forecasts for the CGUs and the process by which they were developed.
-We compared previous forecasts to actual results to assess the performance of each CGU and the accuracy of internal forecasting and assessed explanations received by reference to our cumulative audit knowledge and also obtained support for deviations from previous
+Key audit matter How the matter was addressed in our audit Goodwill impairment assessment See Notes 2(J), 2(K) and 9 of the consolidated financial statements for details of the goodwill impairment As at March 31, 2024 goodwill arising from the acquisition of the Automotive Garages and Facilities Management cash generating units ("CGUs") was \$4,528,884.
+During the year ended March 31, 2024, management performed an impairment assessment and concluded that the goodwill was not impaired.
+The annual goodwill impairment assessment is We evaluated internal future cashflow forecasts for the CGUs and the process by which they were developed.
+We compared previous forecasts to actual results to assess the performance of each CGU and the accuracy of internal forecasting and assessed explanations received by reference to our cumulative audit knowledge and also obtained support for deviations from previous considered to be a key audit matter due to the complexity forecasts.
+We tested the Group's calculations for of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
+This results in an increased risk of error due to estimation uncertainty.
+The recoverable amount of the CGUs, which is based on the higher of the value in use or fair value less costs of disposal, has been derived from discounted future cash flow models.
+The most significant judgements and key assumptions used related to: